 The most potent sources of EPA and DHA are fatty fish like mackerel, salmon, and sardines, as well as algae and shellfish like scallops and shrimp.

 Ideally, you would get your daily dose of DHA and EPA (you should shoot for between 600 and 2,000 mg combined) from whole food sources.
 This is the best option for maximum nutrient absorption.

-However, if you are not able to eat seafood regularly, or simply do not like the taste, you can also get what the nutrients you need from a high-quality fish oil supplement.
+However, if you are not able to eat seafood regularly, or do not like the taste, you can also get the nutrients you need from a high-quality fish oil supplement.

 Compression works wonders for minimizing swelling from acute injuries.
 But, you can also use compression gear after a tough workout to improve circulation and speed up the healing process.

 Compression from knee and elbow braces can also help you alleviate pain and discomfort without pharmaceutical intervention.
 If you have an old injury that is starting to flare up, or if you need some extra support during your workout, braces can provide a mild amount of compression to help you push through without making your injury worse.

 Castor oil packs work similarly to compression.
 They increase blood flow to a specific area to relieve pain, fight inflammation, and speed up the body's natural healing process.

 Castor oil packs are also easy to make and use.
 Massage a teaspoon of warm castor oil into the affected area, then cover it with a dishcloth or a piece of fleece to prevent stains.
 After the area is covered, top it with a heating pad or hot water bottle, then let it sit for 20-30 minutes as the oil absorbs into the skin.

 Proteolytic enzymes aid in digestion and reduce inflammation.
 They do this by reducing the thickness of the blood and improving circulation.
 This helps deliver nutrients to the tissues more efficiently while also removing waste products that can cause muscle soreness.